aspose-omr/Aspose.OMR-Documentation/net/developer-reference/recognition/accuracy-threshold/_index.md

 In addition, paper quality, security watermarks, and lighting conditions when taking a photo of the filled form can adversely affect recognition accuracy.

-All Aspose.OMR for .NET [recognition methods](/omr/net/recognition/) support `recognitionThreshold` parameter that allows you to fine-tune form processing to produce results with near 100% accuracy.
+All Aspose.OMR for .NET [recognition methods](/omr/net/recognition/) support `recognitionThreshold` parameter that allows you to fine-tune form processing and produce results with near 100% accuracy.
 This parameter is called **recognition accuracy threshold**.

 From a technical point of view, it defines the fill percentage of the bubble from `0` (empty bubble) to `100` (completely filled bubble).
 Lower values allow even the lightest marks (like dots or crosses) to be recognized, but may cause dirt, paper defects or watermarks to be treated as false positives.
 Higher values require a more solid fill and may cause pencil marks or small checks to be ignored.